 - Describe and analyse the flow behaviour of particulate materials and the influence of surface chemistry, additives and processing history on the behaviour of fine solid and liquid particle slurries

-- Apply the physical concepts to processes, products and devices in the minerals, ceramics, pigment, food, personal care products, biomedical device and pharmaceuticals industries
+- Apply the physical concepts of interfacial phenomena to processes, products and devices in the minerals, ceramics, pigment, food, personal care products, biomedical device and pharmaceuticals industries.

 - Apply these concepts to the manufacture and characterisation of products and related soft materials.

-- Ability to comprehend complex concepts and communicate lucidly this understanding
+- comprehend complex concepts and communicate lucidly this understanding

-- Awareness of advanced technologies in the discipline
+- have awareness of advanced technologies in the discipline